LAMDA-NJU/Deep-Forest/docs/how_to_get_started.rst

     new_model = CascadeForestClassifier()
     new_model.load(MODEL_DIR)

+Notice that :obj:`new_model` is not the same as :obj:`model`, because only key information used for model inference was saved.

 .. _script:

 Example
 -------

-Below is the script on using deep forest for classification on a demo dataset.
+Below is the full script on using deep forest for classification on a demo dataset.

 .. code-block:: python